 There are a few processes at play in this complex physical feat:

-- Within your veins, one-way valves open to allow blood to pass through.
+- Tiny valves in veins: one-way valves open to allow blood to pass through.

-- Once blood advances, the precise leaflets of these valves close to prevent reverse blood flow.
+- Once blood advances, the precise leaflets of these one-way valves close to prevent reverse blood flow.